 Section 12.
 Membership Committee.
 All applications for any NABJ membership category as provided above shall be subject to the membership committee’s review.
 Anyone wishing to appeal a related committee decision may do so to the board of directors, which may endorse or overrule the committee’s decision.

 Section 13.
 Disclaimer.
 Nothing in this constitution or in this article shall be construed as limiting the right of the organization to refer to persons or entities associated with it as “members,” even though such persons or entities are not members as defined in Sections 2-6 above, and no such reference shall constitute anyone a member, within the meaning of the District of Columbia Code or the foregoing provisions of this article, unless such persons shall have qualified for and be a member in good standing as defined in Sections 2-6 above.
 All references in this constitution, the NABJ bylaws, or in the Law, to “approval by the members” or “approval by a majority of members” or a “quorum of the members” shall be deemed to apply to the membership categories specified in Chapter 4, Article I, Sections 2-6 only.

 Article II.
 Membership Meeting, Powers and Voting.

-(b) Providing education and professional development workshops.
+(b) Providing education and professional development workshops at a national convention.

-(a) Adopt amendments to the Constitution.
+(a) Adopt amendments to the constitution.

-(a) A quorum of 51 percent of a majority of the voting membership must be present at the convention.
-The Membership shall have the authority to adopt, subject to ratification by simple majority of the NABJ Membership at a duly called and authorized annual meeting, any appropriate resolution, including, without limit, any emergency resolution.
+Section 3.
+Voting and Voting Eligibility.
+Any member as defined in Chapter 4, Article I, Sections 2 through 6, can vote in accordance with this constitution, the operating procedures and election committee guidelines.
+A quorum of 51 percent of a majority of the voting membership must be registered at the convention.
+The membership shall have the authority to adopt, subject to ratification by simple majority of those members voting at a duly called and authorized annual meeting, any appropriate resolution, including, without limit, any emergency resolution.